 Riley at IU Health partners with the Section of Pediatric Endocrinology and Diabetology at the Indiana University School of Medicine.
 As part of that partnership, our team is involved in ongoing research for diabetes and other endocrine disorders.
 Our patients have many opportunities to participate in this research through clinical trials and other studies.

 U.S.News & World Report recognizes Riley at IU Health as one of the top children’s hospitals in the nation.
-The Diabetes & Endocrinology Department at Riley at IU Health earns a high rank from U.S.News & World Report annually.
+Our Pediatric Diabetes & Endocrinology department is ranked in the top 25 by U.S.News &.
+World Report.

 Our pediatric specialists provide patient- and family-centered care for most related conditions.
 The links below provide more specific information about some, but not all, of the conditions that we treat.